National Champions Again: Catching Up With The Navy Lightweight Rowing Team

 He went further to say that this feeling was not uncommon among other athletes and coaches who rowed against the Mids.
 They believed there was something different, even special about the Navy Rowing program.
 And from my tour of Hubbard Hall as well as watching the team practice, I got that same feeling.

 I walked through the Boat House where Olympic champions from the Naval Academy trained.
 I learned about all the coaches and athletes who’ve had an impact on the program.
 And I saw trophies won in competition that go back 100 years.
-For someone who as big a fan of history as I am, it’s hard not to be affected by something like that.
+For someone who is as big a fan of history as I am, it’s hard not to be affected by something like that.

 There are 36 different varsity sports at Annapolis.
 But none of them have been around longer than Navy Rowing.
 Two years ago marked the program’s 150th anniversary.